microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-04 - Voice To Text/Feature 1 - Add Voice/User Story 1 - Add Voice.md

 <br/>

 🎉 Congratulations!
-You have now added voice recognition to your web app, allowing users to add tasks via voice commands.
-This feature will provide a convenient way for users to input tasks without typing.
+You have now added voice recognition to your web app, allowing users to add to-do items via voice commands.
+This feature will provide a convenient way for users to input to-do items without typing.

 <br/>